gradle/gradle/subprojects/docs/src/docs/release/notes.md

 In this example, `foo:baz` was forced to version `2.0`, and that version couldn't be resolved.

+### Filter dependency resolution reports by configuration

+The `dependencies` task now accepts an optional `--configuration` parameter that restricts its output to a particular configuration:

+    $ gradle dependencies --configuration compile

+This command will display the dependency tree rooted at the `compile` configuration, and (assuming a standard Java project) omit the dependency trees for the `runtime`, `testCompile`, and `testRuntime` configurations.

 ### Automatic configuration of Groovy dependency used by `GroovyCompile` and `Groovydoc` tasks

 The `groovy-base` plugin now automatically detects the Groovy dependency used on the compile class path of any `GroovyCompile` or `Groovydoc` task,